MingukM/ARDungeon/README.md

 # ARDungeon

-Temporary name for the project to create an Augmented Reality game for android.
+Temporary name for the project.
+We are creating an Augmented Reality game for android.

 # Tools